guidoferreyra/Obfuscator/README.md

 Obfuscator
 ==============
 This Glyphs app filter replaces glyphs for another one in the font.
-Useful for replace glyphs in demo version of a font.
+Can be useful to replace glyphs for a demo version of a font.

 ### How to use:
-Use it as a custom paramenter in an instance or in a .glyphsproject file.
+Use it as a custom paramenter in an **instance** or in a .glyphsproject file.

 ```
 Property: Filter
 Value: Obfuscator; char:.notdef; include:A,B,C;
 ```

 After `char:` you can define the glyph name you want to use as a replacement.
-If `char:` is not declared it will use the `apple` character.
+If `char:` is not declared it will use the `.notdef` glyph.
 `include:` is what glyphs you want to replace.
-Also, instead of `include:` you can use `exclude:` to apply the filter to all the glyphs in the font excepting the listeds.
+Also, instead of `include:` you can use `exclude:` to apply the filter to all the glyphs in the font excepting the listd ones.

-If it is used via the menu **Filter>Obfuscator** it will replace the selected glyphs for the `apple` character.
+If it is used via the menu **Filter>Obfuscator** it will replace the selected glyphs for the `.notdef` glyph.

 ### Installation:
 Download the plugin, open it and restart glyphs.